Healthy Homes Assessment Lower Hutt

 Lower Hutt Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside it’s also about the outside.
-You must ensure there is somewhere for surface, rain as well as groundwater to move, and prevent it from getting into the building.
-When it is damp and moisture, it’s usually what you don’t see that can become a big problem that can cause damage to your investment and harming the tenant’s health.
+Making sure your rental property is protected from dampness isn’t just about the inside of the building it is also about the outside.
+You must ensure there is somewhere for surface, rain as well as groundwater to move, and to prevent it from getting into the building.
+When it is damp and moisture, it is usually the things you don’t notice that can become a big problem that can cause damage to your investment and affecting the tenant’s well-being.

-Properties that are rented must have efficient drainage for the removal of rainwater, storm water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that water has a location to go, and that it doesn’t get sucked into structures is an crucial aspect of maintaining your property’s dry.
+Rental properties require to be equipped with effective drainage to remove rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and also that it doesn’t sit beneath structures is a crucial aspect of making sure your property is dry.

-Alongside a drainage system to avoid the ingress of moisture, if your property has an enclosed space between the floor and surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and the ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.

-The ground-moisture barrier typically a sheet of polythene that is placed over the ground, in order to block any moisture in the ground from accumulating into the structure.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground to prevent any moisture in the ground from accumulating into the building.
+It also helps to prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection